mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/overview.md

 ## Next steps

-If you’re using the newer Tyk OAS APIs, then check out the [configuring plugins for Tyk OAS APis]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas" >}}) page for further details.
+If you’re using the newer Tyk OAS APIs, then check out the [configuring plugins for Tyk OAS APIs]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas" >}}) page for further details.

 If you’re using the legacy Tyk Classic APIs, then check out the [configuring plugins for Tyk Classic APIs]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/classic" >}}) page for further details.